cultuurnet/uitpas-beheer-angular/docs/architecture/files_app.md

 # App
  Contains all the files that make up the application.
 You should work in this directory.
  Most directory names are self-explanatory.

+ ## Index.html
+ This main HTML file ties the app together.
+It provides the main `ui-view` which includes child views.
+All javascript files need to be included here.
+Bower_components are add by bower.
+Every script file you add to the app should also be added to this file.

 ## Scripts
  Contains all the javascript files.
 The files are grouped together conceptually as [modules](angular_module_structure.md).